wmeimg2005/dreamtime/README.md

 - Extract the file that contains the CLI and the GUI, this should generate 2 folders: one called `cli` and another one called `gui`
 - Extract the other file `checkpoints.zip` and move the extracted folder `checkpoints` inside `cli`.
 - Ready!
 Now you can run `gui/PepeNude.exe` and transform all the photos you want.
 If you want to use the command line interface run the `cli/cli.exe` file from a console.

-- ℹ When you update PepeNude it will only be necessary to download the file that contains the CLI & GUI, you can reuse the checkpoints (unless we tell you otherwise)
+> ℹ When you update PepeNude it will only be necessary to download the file that contains the `CLI & GUI`, you can reuse the checkpoints (unless we tell you otherwise)

 ## F.A.Q.